-- A code of conduct is incorporated into the National Protocols and outlines the principles upon which the tests are based.
-In summary, these are: - NAPLAN is a national assessment, and all eligible students are expected to participate; - the test environment must be controlled so that test results are comparable; - while schools and teachers should adopt appropriate test preparation strategies to familiarise students with test processes and question formats, they should not excessively prepare students; - the security of the tests is critical to ensure that students' results accurately reflect their abilities; - attention to communication at all levels underpins the effective and transparent delivery of the tests.
+- 2.1.
+A code of conduct is incorporated into the national protocols; it outlines the principles upon which the tests are based.
+In summary, these are: - NAPLAN is a national assessment, and all eligible students are expected to participate. - The test environment must be controlled so that test results are comparable. - While schools and teachers should adopt appropriate test preparation strategies to familiarise students with test processes and question formats, they should not excessively prepare students. - The security of the tests is critical to ensure that students' results accurately reflect their abilities. - Attention to communication at all levels underpins effective and transparent delivery of the tests.

-3. Test incidents
+3. TEST INCIDENTS

-- 3.1 Test incidents refer to breaches of the National Protocols, including the code of conduct, and are categorised as follows: - Cheating (C) A breach of the National Protocols for Test Administration amounting to cheating occurs when there is intent to gain an unfair advantage or improperly influence test results; this category does not include instances of student cheating (refer to point 3.2 below). - Security (S) A breach of the National Protocols for Test Administration affecting test security occurs when early knowledge of test content is obtained which has the potential to compromise the integrity of the test results.
+- 3.1.
+Test incidents refer to breaches of the national protocols, including the code of conduct, and are categorised as follows: - Cheating (C) A breach of the National protocols for test administration amounting to cheating occurs when there is an intent to gain an unfair advantage or improperly influence test results; this category does not include instances of student cheating (refer to point 3.2 below). - Security (S) A breach of the National protocols for test administration affecting test security occurs when early knowledge of test content is obtained, which has the potential to compromise the integrity of the test results.
 Test materials must not be shown to anyone until after the test security period has passed.
-Breaches of test security committed with intent to gain an unfair advantage are considered cheating. - General (G) General breaches of the National Protocols for Test Administration include all other mal-administrative practices that are not in accordance with the agreed protocols, but which do not amount to cheating or affect test security. - 3.2 Acts of student academic misconduct during the tests, such as cheating, are to be dealt with through schools' existing procedures unless they involve a breach of the National Protocols such as breaching test material security. - 3.4 Whether or not a test incident amounts to cheating is a question of whether there was intent on the part of the person responsible for the breach to effect or obtain an unfair advantage (whether on behalf of a student, or a cohort of students, or a school).
-The question of intent, where relevant, must be determined during any subsequent investigation (for further assistance, refer to diagram opposite).
+Breaches of test security committed with intent to gain an unfair advantage are considered cheating. - General (G) General breaches of the National protocols for test administration include all other mal-administrative practices that are not in accordance with the agreed protocols, but that do not amount to cheating or affect test security.

+- 3.2.
+Acts of student academic misconduct during the tests such as cheating are to be dealt with through schools' existing procedures, unless these acts involve a breach of the national protocols such as breaching test material security. - 3.3.
+Whether a test incident amounts to cheating is a question of whether there was an intent on the part of the person responsible for the breach to effect the test result or obtain an unfair advantage (whether on behalf of a student, or a cohort of students, or a school).
+The question of intent, where relevant, must be determined during any subsequent investigation (for further assistance, refer to diagram 1).